Is gold a good investment? Why I’m not investing in gold

 Some proponents of gold like it because they say it has intrinsic value.
 That is, they say that gold has value in and of itself.
 (Kevin McElroy does a good job explaining this concept at The Street.)

-Goldbugs would have you believe that when diaster strikes — we enter a post-oil economy, we’re nuked by terrorists, dinosaurs escape from Isla Nublar — that paper money will be worthless and we’ll all be trading in gold.
-Because of its intrinsic value, it’ll become a form of currency.
-I’m not convinced.
+Goldbugs would have you believe that when diaster strikes — we enter a post-oil economy, we're nuked by terrorists, dinosaurs escape from Isla Nublar, or a new virus wipes out half the world population — that paper money will be worthless and we'll all be trading in gold.
+Because of its intrinsic value, it'll become a form of currency.
+I'm not convinced.

 Let's say I'm a shopkeeper.
 I have a minimart and I have a shotgun to defend my stock from looters.
 If we're in some sort of post-crisis world where dinosaurs roam the earth, I doubt I'll want your gold.
 It'll be just as worthless (or as valuable) as paper money.
 Why?
 Because in reality, gold too is fundamentally a fiat currency.
 That is, people have assigned it an arbitrary value.
 That value vanishes in a crisis, just as the value of paper money does.